ManticoreGamesInc/platform-documentation/src/api/hook.md

 # Hook

 Hooks appear as properties on several objects.
 Similar to Events, functions may be registered that will be called whenever that hook is fired, but Hooks allow those functions to modify the parameters given to them.
-E.g. `player.movementHook:Connect(OnPlayerMovement)` calls the function `OnPlayerMovement` each tick, which may modify the direction in which a player will move.
+For example `player.movementHook:Connect(OnPlayerMovement)` calls the function `OnPlayerMovement` each tick, which may modify the direction in which a player will move.

 ## Functions